nafisaaa130/Demo-Personal-Website/README.md

 * **Dynadot** - hosted my EC2 instance on a custom domain

 ### Thoughts :cloud:
 I had a lot of fun going through just the basic struggles of trying to publish a website.
 It was my first time, but I enjoyed learning how these different tools can work together.
-You can check it out at link to [nafisasarowar.com](http://nafisasarowar.com/)
+You can check it out at link to [nafisasarowar.com](http://nafisasarowar.com/).
+This link is currently not working.

 ### Improvements :bookmark_tabs:
 Definitely going to stick with a standard website and create an improved website in the future.